 To finish with the subject I’ve heard that after a lot of pressure from Michael’s fans another singer finally gave in to it and said that it was him and not Michael Jackson who was singing those songs and even the Estate lawyers more or less admitted that the album was a mistake.

 I am afraid I cannot agree with these statements.

-First of all under so much pressure to “confess” almost any singer would say that it is him who sings instead of Michael Jackson as it is a big compliment to be considered a suitable replacement for someone of Michael Jackson’s magnitude.
+First of all under so much pressure to “confess”, almost any singer would say that it is him who sings instead of Michael Jackson – it is a big compliment to be considered a suitable replacement for someone of MJ’s magnitude.
 And second, Frank Cascio and the musicians who worked with Michael on that Irish/American album are a much bigger authority to me than a young singer who was simply flattered by all this attention to his personality.

 The work of Michael’s friends should not be underestimated.
 Though their talents are no match to Michael’s genius they did a good job and fulfilled their duty towards the gone artist – they finished off what he had been doing over a long span of time, in a rather vagabond manner and in strained conditions too.

 The album had a long and winding road.
 It started in the comfort and tranquility of Ireland and was continued with songs born in the pain and bitterness which Michael fully tasted when he returned to his homeland.
 Finally it had to be finished by Michael’s friends who simply could not drop like some unnecessary waste the material Michael had worked on for so long .
 And we must be thankful to them that they did – at least they tried to do their best.